YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 - The user's RSA private key resides in a key ring encrypted with a symmetric cipher (also referred to as a passphrase or password).
 This password is entered by the user and is provided to child processes in an obfuscated form in the environment.
 When a mumps process at startup sees the null string as a value of the environment variable $gtm_passwd, it prompts for the password to the GPG keyring, and then places an obfuscated version of the password in the environment so that processes spawned by the Job and ZSYstem commands have access to the password (this is the only way to provide the password to a MUPIP or DSE process).

-There are two users, Helen, who administers and distributes keys, and Phil, who is a normal database user.
+There are two users, Mary, who administers and distributes keys, and Ken, who is a normal database user.
 The private key needed by a process to decrypt the file, and get access to the key to the symmetric cipher is in the GPG keyring.
-Phil and Helen must each generate a public-private key-pair and exchange their public keys.
+Mary and Ken must each generate a public-private key-pair and exchange their public keys.

 The creation of keys requires a considerable amount of entropy (randomness).
 This is problematic on virtual machines.
 You can either create the keys on the host (which should have a source of entropy from network traffic and disk activity) and ship them to the guest, or you can install the haveged package (see https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged)

 .. parsed-literal::
    sudo aptitude install haveged

 Note that owing to available functionality with GPG, since the reference plug-in uses RSA exclusively as an asymmetric cipher, the asymmetric keys have to be generated in two steps.
-First Helen.
+First Mary.

 .. parsed-literal::
-   gtmuser@philadelphia:~$ export GNUPGHOME=~/.helengnupg
+   gtmuser@philadelphia:~$ export GNUPGHOME=~/.marygnupg
    gtmuser@philadelphia:~$ mkdir $GNUPGHOME
    gtmuser@philadelphia:~$ chmod go-rwx $GNUPGHOME gtmuser@philadelphia:~$ gpg --gen-key